 So far, I have been freely using the term articulation as if it were a part of a vocabulary that is commonly accepted for describing Irish music.
-But in fact, this has not been so.
-I hope that will change.
+But in fact, this is not so.
+This is something that I hope will change.

-Cuts and strikes, the fingered articulations referred to above, are referred to by nearly all Irish musicians as "ornaments".
-I acknowledge that common practice.
-But I feel it is more accurate to describe cuts and strikes as articulations.
+Cuts and strikes, the fingered articulations referred to above, are commonly referred to by Irish musicians as ornaments.
+Since it is such a long-established custom to call them ornaments, I feel I must do so as well.
+But it is truly more accurate to define them as articulations.
 They are very brief sounds that define the attacks of notes.
-Since cuts and strikes are so central to tin whistle ornamentation, the ramifications of choosing to look upon them as articulations are quite far-reaching.
+Since cuts and strikes are so central to flute and whistle ornamentation, the ramifications of defining them as articulations are quite far-reaching.

-Cuts and strikes are special articulations that have their own pitch element.
-One could accurately call them pitched articulations.
+Cuts and strikes are special articulations that have their own pitch element, so I refer to them as pitched articulations.
 They sound ornamental to our ear because of their pitch element.
-Other articulations that do not have a pitch element, such as tonguing and throating, do not sound ornamental to our ears.
+Other articulations that do not have a pitch element, such as tonguing and throating, do not sound as ornamental to our ears (rapid multiple tonguing/throating being another matter).